eProsima/vulcanexus/docs/rst/tutorials/micro/handle_reconnections/handle_reconnections.rst

     :local:
     :backlinks: none

-This tutorial aims at providing insight on mechanism for handling reconnections between the micro-ROS agent and the client and assert the connection liveliness.
+This tutorial aims at providing insight on mechanism for handling reconnections between the micro-ROS Agent and Client and assert the connection liveliness.

 This includes temporal transport faults, agent or client restarts, client plug and play, etc.

 Client side: Ping API
 ---------------------

-Reconnections can be handle manually on the client side using the agent ping functionality with the following sequence:
+Reconnections can be handle manually on the micro-ROS Client side using the Agent ping functionality with the following sequence:

-1. Wait until agent is reachable.
+1. Wait until Agent is reachable.
 2. Create required micro-ROS entities.
 3. Use the micro-ROS API as usual: spin entities, publish, etc.
 4. When a failure is detected, destroy the created entities and go back to the first step.